In 2005, Steve Jobs gave a commencement address that I think speaks volumes to writers. Here is a link.

-I’ve published over one thousand works of nonfiction ranging from sports journalism to humor and essays.
+I’ve published well over one thousand works of nonfiction ranging from sports journalism to humor and essays.
 I've been honored with the Joe Concannon Hockey East Media Award and the Murray Kramer Scarlet Quill Award for my sports coverage on US College Hockey Online where over 400,000 readers follow my columns, stories, and features.

 Contact me at dave DOT hendrickson AT gmail DOT com.